nestybox/sysbox/docs/user-guide/install-package.md

 ### Installing Sysbox without Restarting Docker

 To simplify the Sysbox installation process, we explicitly ask the user to stop and remove the existing containers.

 However, this may not be a feasible option in production scenarios.
-This section tackles this problem by enumerating the docker configuration elements that can be pre-configured to allow Sysbox installation to succeed without impacting the existing containers.
+This section tackles this problem by enumerating the docker configuration elements that can be preconfigured to allow Sysbox installation to succeed without impacting the existing containers.

 During Sysbox installation, the installer adds the following attributes into